 The goal of growth hormone treatments in adults and children is to restore energy, metabolism, and enhance body development or shape.
 It can help to reduce total body fat, especially around the belly.

-HGH injections can also help to improve strength and exercise tolerance and reduce the risk of heart disease in those who lack growth hormone.
+HGH injections can also help to improve bone density and muscle mass, increase capacity for exercise, and reduce the risk of heart disease in those who lack growth hormone.

 Many people experience an increase in overall quality of life.